johnosbb/NLP/Spacy/README.md

 - I don't know __when__ the train will arrive.
 - The woman asked the man __why__ he was so sad.
 - I'm not sure __how__ to solve this equation.

+### th-clauses

+A th-clause is a subordinate clause that introduces a question or clause that modifies the meaning of the main clause.
+It typically starts with a th-word, such as "that," "who," "where," "when," "why," or "how."
+Wh-clauses are used to elicit information or provide additional context to the main clause.

+- We know __that__ he likes to run..
+- I can see __that__ you are upset..

+### Infinitive Clauses

+An infinitive clause is a type of subordinate (dependent) clause that starts with an infinitive verb form, which is the base form of a verb preceded by the word "to."
+Infinitive clauses can serve various functions within a sentence and often act as nouns, adjectives, or adverbs.

+- He knows __to learn__ a new language is very important for his development.
+- She decided __to take__ a vacation after a busy month.
+- I encouraged my friend __to pursue__ his dreams.
+- She woke up early __to catch the first train__.

+### Ing Clauses

+An "-ing clause" is a type of clause that starts with a verb ending in "-ing," known as a gerund.
+A gerund is the -ing form of a verb that functions as a noun in a sentence.
+These clauses are also referred to as gerund clauses or present participle clauses.

+- __Running__ every morning is good for your health.
+- She enjoys __dancing at parties__.
+- The movie __starring famous actors__ was a blockbuster.

 ### Spacy Clause Dependencies